tahoe-lafs/tahoe-lafs/docs/stats.rst

         the process was started.
 Ticket #472 indicates that .total may sometimes be negative due to wraparound of the kernel's counter.

-**stats.load_monitor.\***

-    When enabled, the "load monitor" continually schedules a one-second callback, and measures how late the response is.
-This estimates system load (if the system is idle, the response should be on time).
-This is only enabled if a stats-gatherer is configured.

-    avg_load
-        average "load" value (seconds late) over the last minute

-    max_load
-        maximum "load" value over the last minute

 Using Munin To Graph Stats Values
 =================================